 Int.
 No. 762

-By Council Members Levine, Williams, Brannan and Holden
+By Council Members Levine, the Public Advocate (Mr. Williams), Brannan and Holden

 A Local Law to amend the administrative code of the city of New York, in relation to foreign language courses offered in New York city public schools

 Be it enacted by the Council as follows: